 Zalābiya (also known as zalabia or similar variants), are a sweet popular food in the Middle East, North Africa, and East Africa.
-It is made by deep-frying maida flour (plain flour or all-purpose flour) batter in pretzel or circular shapes, which are then soaked in sugar syrup.
+These fritters are made by deep-frying maida flour (plain flour or all-purpose flour) batter in pretzel or circular shapes, which are then soaked in sugar syrup.
 They are particularly popular in Iran and Syria.

 This dessert can be served warm or cold.
-They have a somewhat chewy texture with a crystallized sugary exterior coating.
+Unlike most fritters, they have a somewhat chewy texture with a crystallized sugary exterior coating.
 Citric acid or lime juice is sometimes added to the syrup, as well as rose water.

 In Christian communities in West Asia, it is served on the Feast of the Theophany (Epiphany), often with dry sugar and cinnamon or confectioners sugar.
 In Iran, where it is known as zolbiya, the sweet was traditionally given to the poor during Ramadan.